 Hivatal Kávézó, which opened in 2010, was an early bird on Madách tér, the entry of Budapest’s party district.
-This rectangular, pedestrian-only square has acquired something of a cult reputation starting in the late aughts.
-Discerning local millennials began to hang out here.
-Today, still, buzzy venues such as Központ, Telep, and Keksz anchor Madách tér.
+This rectangular, pedestrian-only square has acquired a cult reputation starting in the late aughts thanks to buzzy bars like Központ, Telep, and Hivatal.

-Although officially a café, it’s in the evening hours when Hivatal comes into its own.
-During the warmer months, the nighttime crowd often overflows onto the expansive stairs of the neighboring office building, lending an ad-hoc, block party-like atmosphere.
-Inside, communist-era slogans on the walls remind customers of the value of hard work ("hivatal" means "office" in Hungarian).
+Although officially a café, it’s in the evenings when Hivatal comes into its own.
+During the warmer months, the night-time crowd often overflows onto the plaza outside the neighboring office building, exuding a block party-like atmosphere.
+Inside, communist-era slogans on the walls ironically remind customers of the value of hard work ("hivatal" means "office" in Hungarian).
 The laid-back vibes make this hole-in-the-wall bar an inviting place for low-priced beers or coffee.
 No fuss, no pretensions.
 The crowd is mixed, but the core patrons are over-30, with left-leaning political views.
 If you get hungry, the toasted brie sandwich is the way to go.